top of page

 You can maintain some control over this by creating a space for customers to leave reviews and add customer testimonials to your site.
 If you sell products on an eCommerce website, make sure there’s an area for customers to rate and review their purchases.

-No matter where they appear, be sure to respond to all of your reviews as they roll in—even the negative ones.
+No matter where they appear, be sure to respond to all of your reviews as they roll in (with the exception of fake ones)—even the negative ones.
 If you address them quickly and honestly, many times you can turn a poor customer service experience around and retain their business.
 Not only that, it’ll show people reading the reviews that you care enough to listen and to resolve issues and complaints.

 actively respond to customer reviews as part of brand reputation management